bombasticSlacks/Aspirant/Game/Chronicler.md

 When you use to gain information, you can spend 1 [Power](Stats#Power) to infer another useful fact about the thing.
 Ask another question and the GM should answer honestly.

 #### Internal Monologue
 You receive hints and tips from the GM in the form of an internal monologue.
+Spend 1 [Power](Stats#Power) to recieve some info from the GM.

 #### Photographic Memory
 Your character memorizes any document you get to see.